-Name: 4-H Age: Number of years in Project: What are your plans for this s project? nspiration pictures and ideations th ictures of you working on your cak at you have for your project as well as the decorating project here • Continue on the back What new techniques and d ecorating ideas did you learn in this s project?
-What techniques and decora ating ideas would you like to explor re next year?
+Name: 4-H Age: Number of years in Project: What are your plans for this project ? on pictures and ideations that of you working on your cake Continue on the back if What new techniques and decorating g ideas did you learn in this p project?
+What techniques and decorating ide as would you like to explore next year?